Christmas Island Fishing Adventures

 Bottled water is available at local shops.
 Do not drink the local tap water unless it is boiled or sterilized.
 We will even sterilize the collected rain water.
 Cases of beer such as VB, XXXX, and Heineken can be purchased directly from the lodge or local shops.
 Soft drinks are available at a reasonable price.
 From Honolulu 2 liters of alcohol are allowed in checked baggage.
 Alcohol can be also be purchased once past security gates in the duty free section of Honolulu and Nadi airports.
 Duty free alcohol can then be packed in carryon baggage.
 From Honolulu we are able to bring 3 liters of alcohol, 2 liters in the checked luggage and 1 liter of duty free in the carry on.
 This goes a long way with the locals down there.
 If flying from Australia do not buy your alcohol in Australia as it will be confiscated when you change flights in Nadi.

 The power supply is 240V with the same 3 pin plugs as Australia and Europe.
 Australian dollars are the currency used for legal tender in Kiritimati, but they also accept US Dollars.
-A loacl bank with an affiliation to the ANZ is located not far from the lodge and is open between 0930 and 1500 hrs.
-We suggest having about $650 AUD per person for guide tipping, lodge tipping, fishing license, departure tax, bottled water, beer, soda, additional snacks, and souvenirs.
+A bank with an affiliation with the ANZ is located not far from the lodge and is open between 0930 and 1500hrs.
+We suggest having about $650 dollars per person for guide tipping, lodge tipping, fishing license, departure tax, bottled water, beer, soda, additional snacks, and souvenirs.

 Reels need to be of good quality with a smooth drag and preferably sealed because it can spend time submersed as you attempt to get that photo of a lifetime while releasing a fish.
 Large arbor reels have a definite edge particularly when using lighter tippets.
 The drag maintains a consistent pressure while a fish is running because the diameter doesn't change much while you lose line as it does on a standard arbor.
 Also; the faster retrieval rate of the large arbor comes into its own when the fish turns and runs towards you.
 A Large arbor also has the added advantage that, because of the larger diameter, the stiff core tropical lines do not need to be stretched before use.
 A minimum of 150 yards of 30 lb. backing is required.
 This requirement for a larger amount of backing usually means that braid is a better choice than Dacron simply because you can put more braid on.